sinanisler/Template/readme.md

 - Gutenberg list view nesting left padding problem, too many nesting items make rest flow outside the list view.
 - Disable editor default full-screen mode
 - Go back to classic editor option ?
 (I would like not to add this but there are some people using it.
 So keep it as option)
+- File Size Column to the Media Library
+- Word Count Column to the Posts Listing
+- Thumbnail Column to posts listing

 ## Core